universal-credit-system/wallet/README.md

 * [Community](#community)

 ## What is Universal Credit System
-The [Universal Credit System](https://www.universal-credit-system.org) offers a **free digital basic income** for everybody.
-Every day a number of universal credit coins will be granted to all users of the universal credit system program.
-The purpose of this document is to show how you can setup and run the UCS program.
-This program is actually the wallet you need to receive, send and manage your universal credit coins.
+The [Universal Credit System](https://www.universal-credit-system.org) is a resource friendly and highly innovative crypto currency.
+Every day a number of universal credit coins will be granted to all users of the universal credit system resulting in a **free digital basic income** for all participants.
+Users process their own blocks and permanently review and audit each other on a file based protocol which allows them too manage themself offline in a decentralised block grid.
+The purpose of this document is to show how you can setup and run the UCS wallet you need to receive, send and manage your universal credit coins.

 ## Technologies used
 The program was written as **standard shell script (#!/bin/sh)**.

 The script depends on other programs.
-Most of them are **GNU core utilities**, which means they should be already installed while other programs (i.e. ``bc``,``shasum``, ``openssl``, ``curl``, ``netcat``) maybe not.
+Most of them are **GNU core utilities**, which means that depending on your version of the GNU core utils they should be already installed.
+But some programs (like i.e. ``bc``, ``openssl``, ``curl`` and some more) maybe not.
 During setup the `install.sh` script will perform a check if any program is missing so you don't need to check them yourself.

 The following programs are used: